nwtime/ntpwww/content/en/ntpfaq/NTP-s-refclk.md

 While not the cheapest solution, GPS offers high accuracy without a lot of trickery.
 DCF77 on the other hand offers very cheap solutions at moderate accuracy.

-More information on reference clocks can be found in [Reference Clock Drivers](), http://www.ntp.org/hardware.html, and http://www.boulder.nist.gov/timefreq/general/receiverlist.htm.
+More information on reference clocks can be found in [Reference Clock Drivers](/archives/4.2.8-series/refclock/) and [NIST's list of receiver manufacturers](https://www.nist.gov/time-distribution/radio-station-wwv/manufacturers-time-and-frequency-receivers).

 1. [No reference clocks](#no-reference-clocks)
 7.1.1.
 [What is LCL, the Local Clock?](#what-is-lcl-the-local-clock)